bharatimalik/Speed_Camera_Violations/FinalVersion.md

 ## Tableau Link

-[Here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/V1FindingsforMayorofChicago) is the Tableau Public for both the versions.
+[Here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/V1FindingsforMayorofChicago) is the Tableau Public for both the versions. <br>
 First version is under the tab named: V1 Findings for Mayor of Chicago Final version is under the tab named: V2 Findings for Mayor of Chicago